nxt-insurance/nxt_registry/README.md

 example.languages.resolve(:ruby) # => 'Stone'
 ```

-Alternatively you can create an instance of NxtRegistry::Registry.new('name', **options, &config)
+Alternatively you can also create an instance of `NxtRegistry::Registry`

 ```ruby
 registry = NxtRegistry::Registry.new do